Dr. Michael P. Savoie, Dean

 HONS 3990 and HONS 3999 may be taken to satisfy one of the Honors major requirements, with the approval of the major department and the Dean of the Honors College, and may satisfy elective credit for some majors.
 In addition, the Honors College offers a seminar and an independent study course (HONS 4000), which may satisfy elective credit or, in some cases, capstone requirements in a variety of major degree programs (must be approved by the Dean of the Honors College).
 All students in the Honors College must complete a capstone project that will be presented at an interdisciplinary forum.

-Courses not listed as Honors may also be available for Honors credit through the Honors Option (HONS 3330).
-This option allows students to receive Honors credit while enrolled in regular courses by doing different types of assignments approved in advance by the instructor of the course and the Dean of the Honors College.
-Honors Options must be approved no later than the last day of the second week of classes.
+Courses not listed as Honors may also be available for Honors credit through the Honors Option Contract.
+This option allows students to received Honors credit while enrolled n regular courses by doing different types of assignments approved in advance by the instructor of the course and the Dean of the Honors College.
+Honors options must be approved no later than the last day of the second week of classes.